 An action key performs an assigned function.
-The icon on each of the f1 through f4 keys, the f5 key (select models only), and the f6 through f12 keys illustrates the assigned function for that key.
+The icon on each of the f1 through f4 keys and the f6 through f12 keys illustrates the assigned function for that key.

 To use an action key function, press and hold the key.